WA Senate passes bill allowing duplexes, fourplexes in single-family zones

 “I support the local communities being able to determine what their community looks like without the state of Washington coming down with a hammer telling them they must do this,” said Sen. Phil Fortunato, R-Auburn.

 The bill must now return to the House, where it passed in a different form last month.
+Among other changes, the Senate version is more lenient in the requirements it places on small cities in Seattle’s suburbs.
 The House could either approve changes made by the Senate or the two bodies could attempt to work out their differences.

 The bill’s House co-sponsors, Rep. Jessica Bateman, D-Olympia, and Rep. Andrew Barkis, R-Olympia, stood in the wings of the Senate chamber to watch the vote.